Katharine Jane Densford: Progress against Racial Discrimination

-Also during that same meeting, the Alumnae Association of the Freedmen’s Hospital School of Nursing presented a resolution urging those nine state nurses associations to drop that membership restriction.
+Also during that same meeting, the Alumnae Association of the Freedmen's Hospital School of Nursing presented a resolution urging those nine state nurses associations to drop that membership restriction.
 The House of Delegates accepted that resolution.

 Korean connection

 In the aftermath of the Korean War, the dean of the Medical School, Harold Diehl invited Densford and the School of Nursing to join with several colleges of the University of Minnesota to help Korea rebuild.
-The University entered into a contract with the International Cooperation Administration (of the U.S. State Department) for the period from 1954-1959 originally, which was extended after that.
+The University entered into a contract with the International Cooperation Administration (of the U.S. State Department) for the period from 1954 to 1959 originally, which was extended after that.
 The contract was to strengthen and develop the Seoul National University's education and research programs.
 The four units at the University of Minnesota that were involved in this project were nursing, medical, agricultural, and engineering.
 Densford arranged for American nurses to go and work in Seoul for 6 months, while Korean nurses would travel to Minnesota for the same period.
 This project was crucial in establishing the School of Nursing at Seoul National University.

 Margery Low, R.N., M.A. went to Korea in 1957 and stayed until December 1958.
 Her work centered on assisting nursing administration and nursing education.
 At the time she arrived, the nursing course was described as being similar to a high school level of technical education.
 D. Joan Williams, B.S., M.N.A., went next, and she was in Korea in 1959.
 Her focus was on improving nursing services in the hospital, and clinical training for the students.
 Florence Julian, B.S., M.N.A. went to Korea in January 1960, and remained until April 1961.
 That period coincided with a great deal of change.
 Miss Julian focused on coordinating between nursing service and nursing education.
 She also introduced the Kardex system of nursing documentation.
 Faculty members from Seoul National University traveled to the University of Minnesota as well, including Lee Kwi Hyong, director of the SNU School of Nursing, and Lee Song Hi, surgical supervisor.
 A total of 77 nurse educators traveled to Minnesota during this project, and almost 20 students.
 As a result of this project, the status of nursing was improved in Korea, and the nursing education program was transformed.